Vixeliz/bevy_vinox_pixel/README.md

 * Runtime Pixelated Sprites(such as 3d objects or procedural generated assets)
 * Pixel ui system for games that need it.
 * Tilemaps via bevy_ecs_tilemap?
-* Pixelated cursor support.(Partially done works for the scaled camera)
+* ~Pixelated cursor support.~(Technically partially done since it only works for the scaled camera.
+However since the texture camera may be dropped we are crossing it off)
 * Limited palettes that can be automatically assigned to any colors by finding the closest match or map from one palette to another.
-* A simple aabb(and possibly sat) physics engine as a lot of games don't need complicated physics.
 * ~Layers A more abstracted layer system so you don't have to manually choose z depths.~ _may change if bevy introduces a better system_
 * Optional limitations?
 Such as an option to limit sprite count to emulate more limited systems.
 * Optional abstracted positions.
 Ie a px position which will always correspond to the pixel grid.
 And another type subpxposition.
 (This idea is straight from seldom_pixel)

+## No longer planned or on a backburner
+* A simple aabb(and possibly sat) physics engine as a lot of games don't need complicated physics.

+Collisions most likely won't come for anything more than aabbs but even those may not come.
+After some thinking in 2d rapier should be good enough in most cases.
+In the cases where it isn't then at that point your physics is probably very opionated anywyas and you'll probably do your own system.

 Please open issues for more feature suggestions if you have any!